Chapter 17 : 17- Black and Dark

 After turning Harry’s desk the right way up and replacing the Pensive upon it, Harry placed the memory into the basin and the four of them dived in.

 “Kat, Tammy, I need you two to guard Bailey.
 Kevin, Brent, you two on Rowle.”
 The four nodded and headed towards the Interrogation corridor.
 At Harry’s count, there were eleven guards.
-Kitty, the four she had just ordered to guard the prisoners, four more circulating the large Department and three guarding the entrance to the Tracker Department.
+Kitty, the four she had just ordered to guard the prisoners, four more circulating the large Office and three guarding the entrance to the Tracker Department.

 Time passed and Harry and the others continued to watch in suspense as the Night Guard patrolled the Department, occasionally a Law Enforcer would ask Kitty something though Harry was on the alert for the sign of the break in.
 After about half an hour of waiting Harry was beginning to worry that Kitty had left them a damaged memory, though Harry was shortly proven wrong as he heard a clutter of noise coming from his own office.
 Kitty too had heard the commotion and had her wand pointing at the door of the office immediately, three of the Enforcers who were circling the Department right behind her.

 “No survivors!”
 Cried a rough voice as the rest of the Night Guard joined the fight.
 Harry recognised the voice at once.
 Rabastan Lestrange seemed to be leading the assault and immediately started duelling alongside the muscular Mosby Elfrin against the three Enforcers guarding the Tracker Department.
-Harry also recognised Selwyn, sending curses into the Interrogation corridor.
+Harry also recognised Selwyn, sending curses down into the Interrogation corridor.
 Although Harry couldn’t see whether his curses had hit his target, he heard Selwyn laugh as he took cover round the corner and start blind-firing spells into the corridor.

 Right in the centre of the Department, Kitty was battling against a pale whitch with long curly blond hair.
 “Hurry up, Felicia!”
 Harry heard Selwyn cry as he took cover from a counter-curse.
 “We need those wands!”

 “Mosby, get the door!”
 Harry heard Rabastan order as he started to duel the last of the three guards of the Tracker Department.
-Mosby made a run for the door raising his wand but was suddenly blocked by the last of the patrolling guards that Harry saw to be Ethan, though his fight did not last long as he was shortly blasted off of his feet with a killing curse.
+Mosby made a run for the door raising his wand but was suddenly blocked by the last of the patrolling guards that Harry saw to be Ethan, though his fight did not last long as he was shortly blasted off of his feet with a Killing Curse.

 As Mosby pointed his wand at the door, there was an unnaturally loud clicking sound that was audible even over the sound of the fight and voices crying out from behind it.

 “Kitty!
 Kitty, what’s going on in there?”
 Though Kitty was in no position to reply, trying to fight off the advancing Felicia.
-Harry then heard a grunt and he turned to see Rabastan’s last opponent fall dead on the floor and Selwyn had released Rowle and Bailey meaning he had successfully killed the four Enforcers on guard at the Interrogation rooms.
+Harry then heard a grunt and he turned to see Rabastan’s last opponent fall dead on the floor and that Selwyn had released Rowle and Bailey meaning he had successfully killed the four Enforcers on guard at the Interrogation rooms.

 Kitty was now the last of the Night Guard left fighting, still duelling Felicia, dodging and deflecting her curses though unable to get a curse of her own in.
 Mosby tried to assist his ally though seemed to decide against it.
 The two witches were ducking and diving around each other so quickly, it was just as likely to hit a friend as it was foe.